TejDyal/RacketFuryPSVRLeagueBackend/README.txt

 ---------------Front End Main Github files and their description:--------------- (NOTE: Front END is very underdeveloped but this is a skeletal structure of the intended result.)

-Main home page showing links and buttons to the site's features.
+Main home page showing links and buttons to the site's features: index.html

-index.html
+An image mock up of the League showing dropdown box selections and League status of all divisions:
+Visual example of RF Box League structure .JPG